 For example, keeping your nails short will help keep them clean and so will using a nail brush before each shift.
 But back to you hair, make sure it's kept under control.
 And as for facial hair, some restaurants may prefer that their waiters are clean-shaven whilst others accept a well-maintained beard.

-In fact, in certain parts of Shoreditch and Manchester, well-maintained facial hair is a requirement for employment in coffee shops and pop-up restaurants.
+In fact, in certain parts of Germany and England, well-maintained facial hair is a requirement for employment in coffee shops and pop-up restaurants.

 Then, try to remember what your grandma used to tell you: